cicirello/user-statistician/README.md

 if you have no pull requests, the action automatically will hide the pull requests entry from the image rather than listing it as 0.
 Otherwise, all supported statistics are shown by default.
 If you wish to hide any regardless of whether it has a value of 0, then just pass a list of the "keys" corresponding to those you want to hide.
 The list can be either space or comma separated.
-If you want to hide an entire group, including the relevant column headings, then list all of the keys for the elements of that group.
+If you want to hide an entire group, including the relevant column headings, then you can pass the "key" for the category itself.
+Alternatively, if you list all of the keys for the elements of that group, then the entire group, including column headings, will be hidden.
 For example, `hide-keys: followers following private` will hide both The "Followers" and "Following" counts from the "General User Stats" section, and thus will also eliminate the column headings for that entire section, and this will also hide the "Private Contributions" item from the "Contributions" section.
+Another way of accomplishing the same thing is to use the "key" for the category such as: `hide-keys: general private`.

 See earlier in the section [The Stats](#the-stats) for the keys needed for this input.
 The keys are case sensitive.